Jeremy Martinez, Captain

 Phelan, California 92329

 Victor Valley Patrol Station

-The Victor Valley Station, under the command of Captain Shelley Krusbe, is located at 11613 Bartlett St. in the City of Adelanto.
+The Victor Valley Station is located at 11613 Bartlett St. in the City of Adelanto.
 This station provides contract law enforcement services to the city of Adelanto and has two substations- one in Lucerne Valley and the other in Phelan.

 Victor Valley Station